California could be 1st state to sell own prescription drugs

-“It’s time to take the power out of the hands of greedy pharmaceutical companies,” the Democratic governor tweeted.
+California law requires drug companies to report any price increases to the state.
+Generic drugs saw a three-year median increase of 37.6%, according to a report from the Office of Statewide Health Planning and Development.
+That analysis was based on the list prices of the drugs and did not include discounts or rebates.

-Generic drug prices in California jumped 37.6% since 2017, the largest increase of any drug category, according to a recent report from the Office of Statewide Health Planning and Development.
+But the report doesn’t include generic drugs that decreased in price because companies are not required to report that.
+Nationally, generic drug prices have been decreasing overall, according to a report that AARP produced with the University of Minnesota.

-The proposal, for example, could help lower costs of a common drug that has steadily increased in price — insulin for diabetes patients.
+Supporters say California’s generic drug label could help lower the cost of a common drug that has steadily increased in price — insulin for diabetes patients.
 Three drug companies control most of the market for insulin.

 “Consumers would directly benefit if California contracted on its own to manufacture much-needed generic medications like insulin — a drug that has been around for a century yet the price has gone up over tenfold in the last few decades,” said Anthony Wright, executive director of Health Access California.